Why and How

 The seed is built from the mnemonic phrase + salt and contains both the parent private key and the chain code.

 The seed contains all the components necessary to migrate or restore an HD wallet.

 Before we move on let’s take a quick look at wallets in the context of internet security and usage.
 Often, when wallet types are being discussed the speaker is referring to what device the wallet seed is stored on or accessed from.
 This is important from the context of accessing funds and keeping them safe from theft.

-Hot wallets: A wallet that exists on an internet connected device.
+A wallet that exists on an internet connected device.
 In this situation the users private keys are stored on this internet connected device which can make them susceptible to theft.
 It is recommended to only store a small amount of funds for immediate use on hot wallets.

-Cold/hardware wallets: This is a wallet that is stored on a device that is “air gapped”, has no internet connect.
+This is a wallet that is stored on a device that is “air gapped”, has no internet connect.
 This is often done in the form of a small hardware device.
 Wallets such as this are recommended for longer term storage.

-Custodial wallets: These are wallets provided by services that hold key on behalf of the user.
+These are wallets provided by services that hold key on behalf of the user.
 While this can provide some convenience it is important to note that it involves trusting a third party to store your funds honestly and competently.

-Paper wallets: A paper wallet is a common type of “cold storage”.
+A paper wallet is a common type of “cold storage”.
 It’s a method of storing keys offline.
 This can be done by writing out your wallet seed or private keys on a piece of paper and storing it somewhere safe such as a home fire safe.
-There are stainless steel versions of these types of wallet that allow you to etch your wallet seeds into a steel plate which provides improved durability.
+There are stainless steel versions of these types of wallets that allow you to etch your wallet seeds into a steel plate which provides improved durability.